symptoms of endometriosis after menopause

 Taking pain relievers like ibuprofen or acetaminophen might be an effective way to manage intermittent mild to moderate endometriosis pain.
 Of course, there are side effects that are usually mild, which must be balanced when compared to the benefit of longer-term use.
 A pain specialist may recommend using stronger medications such as narcotics, gabapentin, or related drugs.
 Generally, it is not recommended to take any of these medications continuously.
 More importantly, relying on pain medications alone is like putting a band-aid on a gaping wound without repairing the wound.
 A better strategy is to deal with the root cause and try to correct it.
 Determining if the root cause for pain is endo or adenomyosis related in menopause requires a consult with an endometriosis specialist and, ideally, one who specializes in peri and postmenopausal endo.

-Reducing Stress with Relaxation Techniques Like Yoga or Meditation
+Reducing Stress with Relaxation Techniques like Yoga or Meditation

 Yoga and meditation have been demonstrated to effectively mitigate stress levels, which may reduce endometriosis-related symptoms.
 How this happens is poorly understood, but it may be mediated by cortisol level alterations or epigenetic regulation of pain receptor-related gene expression.
 This is a very subjective area and hard to study objectively, but research is ongoing.
 One can’t go wrong with this option because it does not carry risk and can benefit your health in multiple ways.